artemis-yl/asimov_nav2_test/README.md

     - edit the footprint parameter inside nav2_params.yaml to match ASIMOV or new robot
     - should publish /local_costmap/published_footprint

-8) implement the navigation plugins, which will include the **obstable avoidnace algs**
+8) implement the navigation plugins, which will include the **obstable avoidance algs**
     - https://docs.nav2.org/configuration/index.html
     - https://docs.nav2.org/setup_guides/algorithm/select_algorithm.html
     - should be all done inside /nav2_params.yaml